dasch/avro_turf/README.md

 ### Testing Support

-AvroTurf includes a `FakeSchemaRegistryServer` that can be used in tests.
+AvroTurf includes a `FakeConfluentSchemaRegistryServer` that can be used in tests.
 The fake schema registry server depends on Sinatra but it is _not_ listed as a runtime dependency for AvroTurf.
 Sinatra must be added to your Gemfile or gemspec in order to use the fake server.